zwilsoncc/docs/pages/docs/guides/updating-now-cli.md

 ## Did You Install Now CLI Manually?

-Firstly, you need to determine whether or not the instance of Now CLI intalled on your device is a [canary release](/blog/canary) or not by running this command:
+Firstly, you need to determine whether or not the instance of Now CLI installed on your device is a [canary release](/blog/canary) or not by running this command:

 <TerminalInput>now --version</TerminalInput>

-If the output looks similiar to this (contains "canary", the exact version does not need to match), you can safely assume it is a canary release:
+If the output looks similar to this (contains "canary", the exact version does not need to match), you can safely assume it is a canary release: